Sales Commission Structure: A No-Nonsense Guide

 Linking Pay to Field Activity and Key KPIs

-The fix is simple.
-Keep the majority of variable pay tied to revenue.
-Tie a smaller, disciplined portion to field KPIs that prove the rep is building the territory the right way.
+Keep the majority of variable pay tied to revenue, but attach a disciplined portion to field KPIs that demonstrate territory development and prospecting activity.

 What should count beyond closed business

-Pay for actions that move deals forward and can be verified in the field.
-Do not pay for motion that looks busy in CRM and means nothing on the street.
+Pay for actions that move deals forward and can be verified in the field:

 The right split of outcome and execution